Trust at Dryx

 Detector unit tests

 67 per-pass test cases against the same SecretDetectorCascade the app ships.
 Compiled with swiftc -parse-as-library, no mocks.
-Public workflow: detector-tests.yml.
+Runs in CI.
 Status: green.

 3